 Total driving distance in this leg starting from Roanoke is 500 miles (800 km) and driving time is estimated at 8.5 h.

-A. Pay a visit to the White House in Washington D.C.
+A. Washington D.C. – Pay a visit to the White House and the National Mall

 In the center of the capital of the US you find the National Mall.
-It’s a park where you find many major historical buildings and monuments.
+In the park where you find many major historical buildings and monuments.

 A few of the landmarks in the National Mall there are the Capitol Building, Washington Monument, Lincoln Memorial, Thomas Jefferson Memorial and of course the White House.